-Follow these five steps if you’d like to achieve the right rewards strategy and create an exemplary Rewards Team like Vodafone:
+Follow these five steps if you’d like to create a rewards strategy that motivates performance, strengthens your culture, and builds your employer brand.

 1. Be Transparent in Your Communication

-Establish a solid foundation of trust with your employees and set a common goal that is communicated efficiently across the business.
+Establish a solid foundation of trust with your employees and set a common goal that is communicated consistently across the business.
 A top-down communication across the organization is key and leads to an improved relationship between local offices, departments, teams and employees.
-You can have more than one high-performing employee in your team but that doesn’t necessarily mean that your team is delivering.
-For your entire team to exceed expectations, you need to start by setting individual objectives and company goals.
-Then, you require inspiring leaders who lead by example and ensure that everyone stays on track with the business strategy.
+Having some high-performing employees on your team doesn’t necessarily mean that your team is living up to its potential.
+For your entire team to exceed expectations, you need to start by communicating company goals and then setting team and individual objectives that are aligned with those goals.
+Stating the goals is not enough, though, leadership needs to consistently reinforce their importance through both words and deeds.
 A successful rewards program aligned with this strategy can help keep employees motivated and happy over a long period of time.

 2. Empathize With Your Employees

-Getting your employees on-board with your rewards strategy isn’t always easy.
-Companies are often so engrossed with their top-down communications that they often neglect empathizing with their employees.
-That’s why it’s sometimes useful to start by understanding your employees’ goals, needs and interests… Only then can you offer them a fitting rewards program and motivate them to perform better in line with your company goals.
+Getting your employees on board with your rewards strategy isn’t always easy.
+Companies are often so engrossed with their top-down communications that they neglect to empathize with their employees.
+That’s why it’s useful to start by understanding your employees’ personal goals, needs, and interests.
+Those factors can vary based on role, age group, gender, location, family situation, and other personal characteristics.
+Only then can you offer each employee a fitting rewards program and motivate them to perform better in line with your company goals.

 3. Analyze and Improve Your Rewards Strategy